wilsonmar/wilsonmar.github.io/_posts/2023-07-10-snowflake.md

 In the 1980s, IBM defined the SQL (Structured Query Language) to run on their corporate mainframes.
 Memory and disk space were expensive and required months to obtain.
 To ensure that servers don't crash due to lack of space or not enough CPU, corporations hired DBAs (DataBase Administrators) as a protective bureaucracy around databases, blocking application development teams.
 Frustrating.

 So Oracle and Microsoft made SQL run on early Personal Computers as well.
-Open-source alternatives MySQL, MariaDB, and PostgreSQL enabled the growth of database-backed websites on the internet.
+MS-SQL and open-source alternatives MySQL, MariaDB, and PostgreSQL enabled the growth of database-backed websites on the internet.

-In the 90's, SQL-based databases were at the heart of "Big Data" made big by Hadoop and Apache Spark software.
+In the 90's, SQL-based relational databases were at the heart of "Big Data" made big by Hadoop and Apache Spark software.
 They enabled the expansion of "Enterprise Data Warehouses" (EDWs) designed for Analytical Processing (OLAP) by summarizing data refreshed from source systems.

 <a target="_blank" href="https://www.youtube.com/watch?v=wHG0ljN3plg">VIDEO</a>: A "Data Lake" is a centralized collection of different data warehouses.

 A "Data Mart" makes data searchable.

-Memory limitations resulted in <strong>data update</strong> features in OLTP (Onine Table Processing) databases from being supported in data warehouses providing "write-once, read-many" Analytics Processing (OLAP).
+Memory limitations had resulted in OLTP (Online Transactional Processing) <strong>data update</strong> features being removed from data warehouses providing "write-once, read-many" Analytics Processing (OLAP) containing historical (denormalized) summary data.

 And expensive disk space required that some data be <strong>thrown away</strong> as batch-mode "ETL" programs that load data into databases that have a rigid schema.
 Data warehouses also typically didn't support semi-structured or unstructured data types.

 <a target="_blank" href="https://www.youtube.com/watch?v=b8q5VJo0ZAk">